33-Year-Old Outfielder – Free Agent

 Signed a minor league contract with the Twins in December of 2013.

-Kubel officially cleared waivers and is a free agent, Mike Berardino of the St. Paul Pioneer Press reports.
+Kubel hasn't officially retired, but isn't actively seeking a contract, the St. Paul Pioneer Press reports.

 To instantly reveal our fantasy analysis of every player – including Jason Kubel – simply subscribe now.